Laminate flooring. The calculation of the number of planks

 This calculator should answer the laminate's question, "with the known size of one plank and area of a room, how many planks are needed, including the scraps."

 Since I had already laid laminate twice :), the task was quite clear, and the calculator was created.
-A picture is worth a thousand words, so I've created one on the left.
-It actually depicts the method of laying, on which the calculations are based.
+A picture is worth a thousand words, so I've made one on the left.
+It actually depicts the method of laying on which the calculations are based.

 Now about the calculator:

 Input data: the length and width of the room in meters, the length and width of the laminated plank in millimeters, the number of planks per pack, and how we lay the board (by length or by the width of the room)